 What works for us: We work with a lot of local attractions/businesses for packages to enhance our guest experience.
-For example, packages which include tickets to the Battleship, Wilmington Water Tours, the horse drawn carriage ride, local museums, locally made bonbons and a dinner package with the Pilot House or Aubriana’s.
+For example, packages which include tickets to the Battleship, Wilmington Water Tours, the horse drawn carriage ride, local museums, locally made chocolates and a dinner package with the Pilot House.
 Guests like packages as they are convenient and add value.

 Elopements (and weddings) are a large market in Wilmington.
-We have created a small elopement package on our website that is bringing additional interest and income.
+We have created three small elopement packages on our website that is bringing additional interest and income.

 Continued marketing to UNCW students and parents: We have a page on our website exclusively showcasing the university and we offer a 10% “Teal Deal” to anyone visiting who is associated with the University.

 The Wilmington Area

 Wilmington incorporated in 1740 and is a charming historic port city on the Cape Fear River.
 The city population is 115,000 and the regional population is 220,000 which supports and sustains a vast variety of local businesses, especially restaurants, unique shops, art galleries and music and live theatre venues and is known as a destination location.